semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 ![locked table cell](static/cell-locked-tooltip.png)

-> 💡 For all the main table styles and rules, see [Table](/table-group/table/).
+> 💡 For all the main table styles and principles, see [Table](/table-group/table/).
 For all icons for different States and their names, see the [empty states documentation](/components/widget-empty/widget-empty-code/).